Skip to main content

 Poverty Strategy Commission

-Welcome to the webpage for the Cambridgeshire Poverty Strategy Commission.
-They are an independent group of commissioners who are dedicated to addressing the complex issue of poverty in Cambridgeshire.
-The group are established and supported through extensive partnership work across public and voluntary sectors.
-Their work began in October 2024, embarking on an important journey to understand how poverty impacts residents.
-They are focused on finding ways to create lasting change.
+The Cambridgeshire Poverty Strategy Commission is an independent group of commissioners dedicated to addressing the complex issue of poverty in Cambridgeshire.
+The group were established and supported through extensive partnership work across public and voluntary sectors.
+Their work began in October 2024 and published its final report in May 2025.
+Their aim was to understand how poverty impacts residents and to find ways to create lasting change.

-On this page you can find information on who the commissioners are, ways to get involved, the commission’s timeline and more.
+On this page you can find information on who the commissioners are, see the timeline of their work and read their final report.
 Use the links above to navigate to the sections that you are interested in.

 Partnership work

 The Cambridgeshire Poverty Strategy Commission was enabled through partnership working between public and voluntary sector organisations.
-This collaboration not only helped create the commission but continues to play a vital role in supporting its ongoing work.
-So far, it has included:
+This collaboration played a key role in setting up the commission and supporting its work throughout.
+It included:

 • A call for advice, in which partners and the public gave their advice and opinion on the design of the commission.